laanp/Icarus_Mods_Separated/laanp-StacksAndKits_Readme.md

 Use the exact same mods on both server and client machine or else run the risk of weird stuff happening.
 Usually the server settings/mods will override anything running on the local client machine(s), but match the mods to stay out of trouble.

+## Known Bugs/Issues/Notes - As of this current release.
+### "Pete's Mining Kit"
+For some reason there is a "Komodo Bite" modifier state showing, when you hover over the "Pete's Ore Extractor" and "Pete's Ice Borer" with your mouse cursor.
+This does not affect the player, and can be ignored.
+All drills will function at higher speeds.

+### Teleporter:
+There is a known issue where ocassionally, after you teleport back to a saved destination when you walk over the teleport pad, you will teleport and the screen will become pitch black.
+Just activate the remote on your hotbar (remember the key), and teleport back to the teleport pad.
+The screen should correct itself, then step off the pad and walk back over it to retry the teleport to the saved location.
+It will usually work the 2nd time you try.

+### "Pete's Resource Killer"
+If you are using "Pete's Resource Killer" module (1 hit for tree, rocks and ore gathering) - it goes without saying if you are chopping a tree with your axe, and do not have the Talent "Seasoned Logsman" - the one that auto picks up your wood, you'll end up with wood pieces all over the place and not in your inventory!
+This is expected behaviour.

+### "Pete's Lava Cave Lord"
+This module, when placed in your envirosuit auxilliary slot, provides immunity to damage from lava, fire, poison & cave pneumonia.
+The afflictions will still show on your character status effects, however you will not take any damage.

+### Equipment Retrieval
+None of the unbundled equipment will come back with you after you leave the prospect via dropship.
+You need to purchase the kits at the Workshop, before launching any mission, Open World, or Outpost.

 ## Disclaimer
 I have been playing with these mods for quite some time now, with no problems... having said that:
 - Backup and save all user data before installing or using any mods.